-I have seen each set of stampings on both early and late serials.
-Unfortunately, with relatively few movement images (please fee free to share if you have some!), it is difficult to find a pattern.
-I’ll add more notes as I can
+I have seen each set of train gear bridge engravings on both early and late serials.
+Unfortunately, with relatively few movement images (please contact me if you have some!), it is difficult to find a pattern.

 Universal Geneve “Nina Rindt” Bracelet and Strap